Xion345/xion345.github.io/about.md

 Mostly interested in designing and implementing hardware-friendly algorithms, I am getting to know SIMD instructions by heart or awkward details about processors.
 I am also mildly obsessed about compilers, JIT compilers and large-scale computing platforms (Hadoop, Spark and the like).
-As I never I have enough, I am doing a [little bit of VHDL](https://github.com/Xion345/fpga-projects) during my free time.
+As I never have enough, I am doing a [little bit of VHDL](https://github.com/Xion345/fpga-projects) during my free time.

 I am all over the Internet, you can find me on: